nozbzh/easy_attrs/README.md

 EasyAttrs takes care of the boilerplate code of setting instance variables and defining `attr_*` methods (`attr_reader`, `attr_writer`, `attr_accessor`) so you can focus on writing your core business logic.

 Objects built with EasyAttrs can be passed a JSON string or a simple Ruby Hash.

+If you're thinking "This sounds like `ActiveModel`" you're not far off. `ActiveModel` comes with a lot of great modules and I love it (see the [Going Further](#going-further) section below).
+But what if you don't need all those modules?
+Then EasyAttrs could be exactly what you need.

+Another reason why `ActiveModel` did not solve the problem I was facing is that it will raise an error when passed a key that is not defined as an `accessor`.
+I wanted my objects to select the relevant attributes from the input and discard the rest.
+This is for 2 reasons: 1) the API I was working with was liable to add/remove keys irrelevant to my use case and I didn't want to have to deploy new code every time it happened and 2) if an API returns an object with 30 keys and I only need 3, why would I store all those useless key/values pairs in memory?

 I often find that a good example is worth a thousand words so here goes.